Managing Epilepsy: Seizure First Aid

 Myth: You should put something in a person’s mouth to stop them from swallowing their tongue during a seizure

 Fact: It is physically impossible to swallow your tongue.
 However, when the tongue is completely relaxed and if the person is lying on their back, it can fall to the back of the throat, blocking the airway.
-Therefore, nothing should ever be placed in the person’s mouth, instead they should be rolled on their side into the recovery position once the seizure has stopped.
-It’s also important to note that the strength of the jaw throughout a seizure is incredibly strong, in fact so much so that when people have attempted to touch a person’s mouth during a seizure, fingers have been bitten off.
+Therefore, nothing should ever be placed in the person’s mouth.
+Instead, they should be rolled on their side into the recovery position once the seizure has stopped.

 Myth: You should restrain someone having a seizure

-Fact: A seizure will run its course and restraint will not stop it or slow it down.
+Fact: A restraint will not stop it or slow a seizure down.
 Restraining someone during a seizure is likely to agitate or harm them and possibly even yourself.
+Additionally, you can't make a person ‘snap’ out of a seizure.
+The best thing to do is stay with the person, talk to them calmly, and let the seizure run its course.

 Signs and symptoms